dtmilano/CulebraTester2-client/docs/DefaultApi.md

 # **object_store_remove_get**
 > StatusResponse object_store_remove_get(oid)

-Removes an object
+Removes an object.

-Removes an object that has been stored in ObjectStore
+Removes an object that has been stored in ObjectStore.

 ### Example
 ```python